 Obtaining Your PD Measurement

-- Ask your Optometrist or Ophthalmologist to take this measurement in the course of your eye exam.
+- With your eye exam : ask your Eye Care Professional to take this measurement during the course of your eye exam.

-- Visit your local Eye Care Professional and request they take this measurement for you.
-Please note: some will charge a small fee for this service.
+- Without an eye exam : visit your local Eye Care Professional and request they take this measurement for you.
+Please note: some will charge a small fee for this service*.

 Here are the basic steps for measuring your PD if you don't currently wear glasses.
-All you need is a milimeter ruler and a mirror.
+All you need is a millimeter ruler and a mirror.

 - Stand in front of a mirror (about 12 inches away).